-The Office of External Affairs will help you to get started and explain the expectations and guidelines of having an SPPS-related account.
+The Office of Communications will help you to get started and explain the expectations and guidelines of having an SPPS-related account.
 Keep in mind that maintaining an active social media account is very important---even when classes are not in session.

 Questions to ask yourself before creating an SPPS-related social media account: